cognitivesleep/cognitivesleep.github.io/README.md

 ### Playlists:

-- **Study**
 - **Work**
+- **Relax**

-_While being played, your sole task is to, if confronted with any problem or issue during this time, open the app and click on the "save song" icon in order to keep a record of both the song and the time it was played._
+_While being heard, your sole task is to, if confronted with any problem or issue during this time, click on the "save song" icon in order to keep a record of both the song and the time it was played._

 _Cognitive Sleep will automatically save these tracks for later reproduction._
 _Now, once you've gone to sleep, our app will take note of this and begin to re-play those previously saved tracks in chronological order._